CavalryHill/enlighten-mycroft-va/README.md

 ## Picroft 燒錄
-First, go get [Picroft](https://github.com/MycroftAI/enclosure-picroft), please make sure you download the `stable image` on `2023-09-07`.
+First, go get yourself [Picroft](https://github.com/MycroftAI/enclosure-picroft), please make sure you download the `stable image` on `2020-09-07`.

-then follow up the [RPi Official Document](https://github.com/MycroftAI/enclosure-picroft) to install
+then follow up the [RPi Official Document](https://github.com/MycroftAI/enclosure-picroft) to flash it into Raspberry Pi.

 > [!CAUTION]
 > Please making sure you're using Wi-Fi 2.4G for Picroft to create connection.
 I was using 5.0G and finally found out the problem during Mycroft-Setup-Wizard, so I'm not sure if setting up Wi-Fi insde Imager would work or not.
 But if you succeed to connect the device with SSH, congrats you save cost for a useless, expensive HDMI converter.